Skip to main content

 2. Assess internal factors

-A compensation strategy has to be financially sustainable.
-While our research shows that only 12% of UK workers say they are very satisfied with their current salary, it’s not always viable for employers to give everyone a significant salary hike on a regular basis.
+Any effective compensation strategy needs to be financially sustainable.
+While our research highlights how much of a focus salary is for candidates and employees, it’s not always viable for employers to give everyone a significant salary hike on a regular basis.

 A compensation strategy therefore needs to be realistic and sustainable.
-This means it needs to work with budget constraints, ensure equal pay and fit with the culture of the organisation.
+As a result, it’s crucial to work within budget constraints, ensure equal pay, and create alignment with the wider organisational culture.

 3. Review existing roles and descriptions